orblivion/ntfy/.sandstorm/README.md

 ### Security

 ntfy's web UI is just another dumb client.
 All configurations and secrets are stored in the browser.
 However for Sandstorm integration, we will offer extra functionality.
-We will make sure that none of it works over the API endpoint.
+We will make sure that none of it works over the API endpoint, only Sandstorm's web portal.
 One item will be the "offer template" which gives the user a new API endpoint in the first place.
-The other will be a few "admin" endpoints to facilitate features such as monitoring the used topics.
+The other will be an "Admin API" to facilitate features described in the Backend Changes section.

 ### Desktop Notifications and Progressive Web App